abudaan/webdaw-modules/README.md

 Where heartbeat and qambi need to be imported in their entirety, with the new modular approach you can just import the modules you need for your project.
 Also you can change the code to your needs without the risk of breaking anything in the rest of the library because all modules will be able to run without the need for a specific context.

-Another big difference is that the project will not use classes and, more import, the modules don't hold any state.
+Another big difference is that the project will not use classes and, more import, the modules don't hold any state (apart from the scheduler module).
 State management should be implemented in the code of your project (I often refer to this as 'user code', i.e. the code of the user that uses the module).

 Notably heartbeat stored a lot of state inside the library code which oftentimes led to memory leaks or other unwanted behavior.
 And in qambi some state is kept in the members of the instances of some classes, MIDIEvent for example.